-Graphical interface for the quickfort script.
+This is the graphical interface for the quickfort script.
 Once you load a blueprint, you will see a blinking "shadow" over the tiles that will be modified.
-You can use the cursor to reposition the blueprint.
-Once you are satisfied, hit ENTER to apply the blueprint to the map.
+You can use the cursor to reposition the blueprint or the hotkeys to rotate and repeat the blueprint up or down z-levels.
+Once you are satisfied, hit Enter to apply the blueprint to the map.

-'''

 gui/quickfort [<search terms>]

-'''

-If the (optional) search terms match a single blueprint (e.g. if the search terms are copied from the quickfort list output like gui/quickfort library/dreamfort.csv -n /industry1), then that blueprint is pre-loaded into the UI and a preview for that blueprint appears.
+If the (optional) search terms match a single blueprint (e.g. if the search terms are copied from the quickfort list output like gui/quickfort library/aquifer_tap.csv -n /dig), then that blueprint is pre-loaded into the UI and a preview for that blueprint appears.
 Otherwise, a dialog is shown where you can select a blueprint to load.